pslowak/sparseth/README.md

 `--network <name>` Name of the Ethereum network to connect to (default: `mainnet`).
 Supported networks are: `mainnet`, `sepolia`, and `anvil`.

+`--checkpoint <hash>` Hash of the block to start syncing from (default: `genesis` of the selected network).
+Note: You must explicitly provide this if you're running an Anvil node with non-default options.
+Your contract should be deployed _after_ the specified checkpoint block.

 `--event-mode` Enables _event mode_.
 If omitted, the node operates in _sparse mode_.